Another struggle

 After three weeks on the drip that fed me I had to face solid food for the first time, finding it very hard to stomach anything, even things I usually ate before the incident, finding that my mouth had forgotten what solid food felt like and taste buds that went haywire.
 As much as I needed to eat, I couldn’t face food.

-Toward the beginning of May, I was discharged and returned home to the care of family and I will forever be grateful to my parents and my sister for their patience and understanding during a very rough time.
+Toward the beginning of May, I was discharged and returned home to the care of my family and I will forever be grateful to my parents and my sister for their patience and understanding during a very rough time.
 I was incapable of doing much and required a lot of help throughout the day and night.

 To complicate the food issue, I had to combine the dialysis diet with a stoma diet and for a while ate only chicken and rice for dinner and porridge in the mornings.
 I needed protein and was drinking a special drink made for kidney patients but despite this, was losing weight fast.
 Eventually, after the dieticians and nutritionist discussed my case, it was decided that I would forgo the special diets and eat what I could just to gain strength.